NEWS EVENTS

 Iloilo City Hosts Successful In-Person Celebration

 On June 19, 2023, SNSP in collaboration with the Iloilo City Task Force on Street Children and the Iloilo City Council for the Protection of Children mounted a vibrant local event in Iloilo City.
+Iloilo City’s in-person celebration, held at the Jaro Gym in Jaro Plaza, attracted 400 participants from across seven districts of the city.

 Chaired by Mrs. Rosalie Trenas, the event included screenings of the CiSS video animations, which highlighted the stories of children in street situations, interspersed with group games and talent contests showcasing the abilities of local children.
 Success stories from CiSS scholars were also shared, motivating attendees to value education as a means to improve their lives.